 These materials, many of which could improve technology and human lifespan, include ZBLAN fibre optics, synthetic human organs, and the Liquidmetal alloy.

-Manufacturing in space requires a material that is worth money, in high demand, and light enough to transport.
+Space manufacturing in space requires a material that is worth money, in high demand, and light enough to transport.
 ZBLAN, a fibre optic originally developed on Earth, might be just the product to kickstart off-Earth manufacturing.

 When manufactured on the surface, ZBLAN has a crystallised, tree-bark structured.
-This obviously limits how fast data can be sent.
+This limits how fast data can be sent.
 But when created in microgravity, the crystals are less likely to occur.

 Even better, the manufacturing process for ZBLAN is surprisingly compact.
-In December 2018, off-Earth manufacturing company Made In Space dispatched a microwave-sized machine to the International Space Station which was able to output 100 meters of ZBLAN fibre optic cable.
+In December 2018, space manufacturing company Made In Space dispatched a microwave-sized machine to the International Space Station which was able to output 100 meters of ZBLAN fibre optic cable.

 Organ replacement technology could prolong human life by decades but creating synthetic body parts has proved challenging.
 Although it is possible to build cellular structures using a rotating vessel on Earth, as soon as a cell meets a restrictive surface (such as a container wall), it stops growing as instructed.